Daniele Trinchero: Internet for Peace Campaign

-Contribution to Water Waste Reduction
+Water Waste Reduction

-Daniele Trinchero has conceived an application based on the use of Mobile Wireless Sensor Networks to improve water leakage reduction.
+Trinchero has conceived an application based on the use of Mobile Wireless Sensor Networks to improve water leakage reduction.
 This innovative wireless network architecture is based on the use of mobile sensors able to flow free of any anchorage through underground pipes, to detect physical parameters of the medium and to transmit the information to the surface.
-This activity has already led to a patent, filed together by Politecnico di Torino, Qatar University and QU Wireless Research Cente.
+This activity has already led to a patent, filed together by the Polytechnic University of Turin, Qatar University and QU Wireless Research Cente.
 The device takes the name WaterMOLE and represents and innovative solution to detect, by application of radio techniques, fluid leakages in water and gas distribution infrastructures.

 In 2010 Daniele Trinchero was assigned with one of the Best Author Award by the International Telecommunication Union (ITU) for a paper presenting his last research developments in the field at the Workshop “ICTs: Building the green city of the future” held at the Shanghai International Expo.